juyeop03/juyeop03.github.io/_posts/2022-11-27-Communication skills that I wish I had before I started my social life eng.md

 ### It is not important this relationship is where met.

-This relationship met by public but should I talk private story?, should I close to them why bother?, I thought This think is very wrong and dangerous.
+This relationship met by public but should I talk private story?, should I close to them why bother?, I thought.
+This think is very wrong and dangerous.
 Right now my around of people also met by chance when in life.